pingcap/docs/dashboard/dashboard-intro.md

 # TiDB Dashboard Introduction

-TiDB Dashboard is a graphical interface provided by TiDB since v4.0, which is used to monitor and diagnose TiDB clusters.
-TiDB Dashboard is built into the PD component of TiDB and does not require independent deployment.
+TiDB Dashboard is a Web UI for monitoring, diagnosing, and managing the TiDB cluster, which is available since v4.0.
+It is built into the PD component and does not require an independent deployment.

 ![TiDB Dashboard interface](/media/dashboard/dashboard-intro.gif)